Lavanyask03/todo/README.md

 # About
 A simple todo app in ReactJS to add, delete, edit, check and uncheck todos.
-The todos will be stored in the Local Storage.
+The todos will be stored in the Local Storage.<br> Try it out [here](https://lavanya-todo.herokuapp.com/).

 # Screenshots
 ![screenshot1](https://github.com/Lavanyask03/todo/blob/master/screenshots/todo-app-1.png?raw=true)